 Leaving with dignity is the first step to getting over someone

-You keep your cool because it makes you a stronger person.
+Also, keeping your cool makes you a stronger person.
 If you later decide to be friends, it increases the possibility of that happening.
 Above all, it allows you to retain your personal power.

 A wise man once said, “no one is responsible for how we feel except ourselves.”